 Register for Either Conference

 If you register at least 10 days before an event, your investment is only $50 and includes two meals, the program book and a great event of professional speakers, roundtables, and working groups.
 Within 10 days of an event (after March 15th for Charleston or May 5th for Richmond), your portion is $75.
 Even at that rate, it will be well worth it.
 The conferences are open to people of all genders.
 To register, click here: Registration.

 Purchase Sponsorship or Ad Space

 To make the conference affordable for veterans who are on limited budgets, there is no charge to attend.
 Sponsors, exhibitors, and donations are needed to defray the cost of the event and provide travel scholarships for those veterans who are short on funds.
 There are many levels of sponsorship, from $10,000 to $500.
+Non-profit organizations, government agencies, and faith communities pay half price for exhibitor space and ads.
 Sponsorship benefits include exhibitor space, company logo in program books, advertising on web pages, luncheon tickets, and opportunities to present your organization at the conference.